 The Graduate Group in Religious Studies is accepting applications for the PhD program.
 Presently, no M.A. program is available.
 Please note that Penn does not offer ministerial degrees or training.

-Applicants are asked in their application to indicate what field of specialization they intend to pursue within Religious Studies.
+Applicants are asked in their application to indicate what fields of specialization they intend to pursue within Religious Studies.
 While the department strongly encourages creative work that synthesizes diverse approaches to the study of religion, applicants should indicate at least one, and no more than three, research areas when completing the graduate school application.
 For reference, the areas listed on the application are as follows:

 - American Religions